How to Pick a Profitable Niche for Affiliate Marketing

 Whatever niche you end up deciding to pursue, you’ll have to make a long-term commitment in order to build up your expert status and earn the trust of prospects and hopefully (repeat) customers.
 In order to convert your expertise into dollars, you will have to create niche-specific quality content consistently and become involved in the community.

-2. Do People Spend Money in Your Niche?
+2. People Spending Money in Your Niche

 Once you have your ideas jotted down, now we have to determine if there is a profit potential in any of those ideas.